 The Notes: Star anise.
 Surprisingly light for a gourmand, this candle smells like a slightly nutty, fresh almond pastry.

 The Notes: Almonds, red amber, and florals.
 Perfect for a refined, sophisticated setting.
 It's creamy, slightly nutty, and perfectly sweet.

 The Notes: Tonka bean, vanilla, dried fruits, tobacco blossom, and cocoa.
 Creamy, rich, warm, and comforting, this scent is like a warm, comforting embrace.

-The Notes: Honey, Cocobolo wood, and amber.
-Warm, cozy, sweet, and delightful, just like a spoonful of golden dripping honey.
+The Notes: Honey, cocobolo wood, and amber.
+This fragrance is warm, cozy, sweet, and delightful, just like a spoonful of golden dripping honey.

 Refreshing and Aromatic: Citrus fragrances are marked by their fresh, uplifting scents.
-These scents often smells herbaceous, and feel rejuvenating, reminiscent of summer sunshine or a satisfying morning yoga class.
+These scents often smell herbaceous and feel rejuvenating, reminiscent of summer sunshine or a satisfying morning yoga class.

 The Notes: Bergamot lemon, green fig, guaiac wood (from the palo santo tree), and vetivert.
 This candle smells like a Mediterranean vacation.

 The Notes: Grapefruit, floral jasmine, cedar, and cardamom.
 Spray your room with a few spritzes and transform it into a fresh, slightly spicy sanctuary.

 The Notes: Peppercorn, ginger, grapefruit, and tanned leather.
 It's pretty dry and spicier than other citrus examples.

 The Notes: Lime, peppery basil, and white thyme—in a word, zesty.

 Fresh and Powdery: Floral perfumes are probably the most traditional and popular scents.
 For a classic example, look no further than Chanel No. 5.

 The Notes: Centifolia rose and Damask rose.
 It truly smells like a rose that's been freshly plucked from the garden.

 The Notes: Rosewater, violet, morello cherry, rice powder, and orris butter.
-It was inspired by that iconic, nostalgic lipstick-smell from the '80s, though its floral notes are most dominant.
+It was inspired by that iconic, nostalgic lipstick smell from the '80s, although its floral notes are most dominant.